brunoacafonso/SpaceX-Falcon9/README.md

  Introduction to the problem and general methodology used.

  ### Webscraping Falcon 9 and Heavy Falcon launches
  An alternative way to obtain data on SpaceX launches.
-Instead of using the API, in this file we web scrape the data from a Wikipedia web page.
+Instead of using the API from the SpaceX website, in this file we web scrape the data from a Wikipedia web page.